 - By the end of 2024–2025, those involved in the fisheries export industry will earn Rs.
 1,000,000 crores.

-- Increasing the income of fish growers and fishermen by twofold will also help the industry.
+- Increasing the income of fish growers and fishermen twofold will also help the industry.

 - It lowers farmers’ post-harvest losses to 10% from 20% to 25%

-- And perhaps most significantly, it will create an additional 55 lakh jobs, either directly or indirectly.
+- And perhaps most significantly, it will create an additional 55 lakh jobs, directly or indirectly.

-- However, PMMSY will primarily concentrate on implementing area-based approaches and will build a fisheries cluster through backward and forward linkages with the main objective of creating employment opportunities.
-Examples of such activities include the cultivation of seaweed and ornamental fish, which primarily focuses on high-quality brood, seed, and feed, species diversification, a marketing network, and essential infrastructure.
+- However, PMMSY will primarily implement area-based approaches and build a fisheries cluster through backward and forward linkages to create employment opportunities.
+Such activities include cultivating seaweed and ornamental fish, primarily focusing on high-quality brood, seed, and feed, species diversification, a marketing network, and essential infrastructure.